Conway Cabal: Background

 Military custom dictated that, after Saratoga, Gates would have sent his official report to Washington, who was his immediate superior.
 However, Gates sidestepped Washington and sent his report directly to Congress.
 Washington sent his staff officer, Colonel Alexander Hamilton, to meet Gates and tell him on Washington's behalf to send three of his brigades to Washington's troops outside Philadelphia.
-The logic was that Washington required more troops to fight General William Howe's British Army, which had just taken the capital, whereas Gates had no major British force to contend with.
-Gates desired to hold onto the brigades and suggested that another British detachment might invade.
+The logic was that Washington required more troops to fight British commander William Howe's forces, which had just taken the capital, whereas Gates had no major British force to contend with.
+Gates desired to hold onto the brigades and suggested that another British force might attack.
 He then agreed to send only one 600-man brigade, which Hamilton discovered was the weakest of the three requested.
 Finally, Hamilton exacted a promise from Gates to send two brigades.
 At the same time, Gates wrote to Washington, rebuking him for sending Hamilton.

 "Conspiracy" is perhaps too strong a term to use in describing varied actions taken by disaffected officers and Congressional delegates unhappy with the course of the war.
 Most of those involved only shared the view that Washington was a less-than-perfect commander in chief, and very few of their activities were coordinated.
 General Gates was used as a stalking horse to replace Washington, and had himself also engaged in some lobbying for the command, but he was not responsible for the strong response within the Congress.
 Opposition to Washington's command in Pennsylvania was anchored by Thomas Mifflin, a former Congressional delegate and also a former quartermaster of the Continental Army who had previously worked closely with Washington.
 His view of Washington as a rank amateur was supported by Lee, Benjamin Rush, and probably others.
-A number of French officers who had been commissioned into the Continental Army were also critical of Washington.
+A number of foreign officers who had been commissioned into the Continental Army were also critical of Washington.
 These notably included Johann de Kalb, Louis Lebègue Duportail, and Thomas Conway.